riazul701/dev-notes/Hardware/Arduino/_Arduino.md

 **Attach/Detach Portable Hard Disk Into Desktop Computer --OR-- SIM Wifi Router**

 * Relay (Electrical) Way => use `ESP32` and `Relay` to turn on/off portable hard disk --OR-- sim wifi router.
 Get an extra usb extension cable, cut red wire (power supply wire) and attach two pieces to `Relay`.
+For safety purpose, cut all wire (red, black etc.) and use separate `Relay` for each wire.
+Buy multil `Relay` combo pack.
-  * For portable hard disk turning on/off, first check with a cheap pendrive for safety purpose.
+  * For portable hard disk turning on/off, first check with usb light and then cheap pendrive for safety purpose.
   * Safer way for sim wifi router: Get/create an extra multiplug and control multiplug's power through `ESP32` and `Relay`.
 Cheap multiplug with one socket/port is enough, because sim wifi router has only 5-10 watt load.
 Buy one plug, one mk-box, one socket, some wire and build it yourself.

 * Button Press (Physical) Way => Buy usb-hub with power buttons and external power adapter.